“A Fool with a Tool is Still a Fool”

 A Case in Point

-A tool that we at Cognitive Technologies have found to be useful and highly effective in organizations is Microsoft’s SharePoint®.
+A tool that we at ProSphere have found to be useful and highly effective in organizations is Microsoft’s SharePoint®.
 I applaud its flexibility, scalability and its support of collaboration among many teams and projects.
 However, we have learned when recommending SharePoint to others to remind them that it only works—it is only useful—when configured properly, designed to fit the needs of the users, and tailored to the types of content being stored.
 Let me explain what SharePoint is designed to do.

 Navigating the SharePoint options can be challenging.
 Therefore, Microsoft offers a guide to help figure out which SharePoint products and services you need.
 The Microsoft SharePoint website provides resource to learn about SharePoint through books, whitepapers, and formal training courses.
 But how many organizations actually have or hire an expert to figure out how to implement this great tool for their needs?